 With these two significant financial wellbeing challenges in mind, Siemens found the perfect partner in nudge.

 Siemens and nudge have worked together for 5 years on their financial wellbeing program.
 The program is underpinned by nudge’s global financial education platform with localized interactive learning modules and tools, that their people can access at any time.
 Through nudge, Siemens’ employees have had flexible, ongoing financial wellbeing support.

-To overcome Siemens’ specific retirement challenge, in the initial period of the partnership, they worked with nudge’s Customer Success Managers to apply ‘nudge theory’ to change its pension scheme design, offering enhanced company-matched contributions targeted at key groups.
-Siemens also designed communications delivered through the nudge platform – or ‘nudges’- that were highly personalized to the age, salary, pension contribution and other characteristics of each employee.
+To overcome Siemens’ specific retirement challenge, in the initial period of the partnership, they worked with nudge’s Customer Success Managers to apply ‘nudge theory’ to change its retirement scheme design, offering enhanced company-matched contributions targeted at key groups.
+Siemens also designed communications delivered through the nudge platform – or ‘nudges’- that were highly personalized to the age, salary, retirement contribution and other characteristics of each employee.

 Most strikingly is over the years of changing financial pressures, those employees that have used nudge are 16% more likely to have stayed at the company than those who have not engaged.

 Usage from those signed up